metapolator/metapolator/next/docs/metapolator-project-file-format.md

     |
     ├── my-new-meta-master.ufo       UFO directory.
     │   │
-    │   ├── ...
-(UFO stuff that is there only for correctness, ignored) │   │
+    │   ├── metainfo.plist           The only required file in a UFO.
+    |   |                            We use a standard, static, file for this.
+    │   │
+    |   ├── ...
+(Other UFO files)    Ignored.
+    │   │
     │   ├── data
     |   |   └── com.metapolator.cps  Cascading Parameters Sheet file,
-    |   |                            with data local to the metamaster's layer.
+    |   |                            with data local to the metamaster's glyphs.
     │   │
     │   └── glyphs                   UFO layer directory, where we store │       └── ...                  a skeleton as open contours, created